Documentation

 Generated unassigned()

-unassigned() is not a ConstraintFactory method, but it is generated for streams of planning entities that have exactly one Option<_> planning variable.
+unassigned() is not a ConstraintFactory method.
+It is available on streams whose planning entity has exactly one Option<_> planning variable with unassigned support.

 Streams::new()